selajdinbilali/habit66/README.md

 ## Usage
 You add habits you want to stop or to create and a timer is started for 66 days.

+## Privacy
+The data is stored in the browser with localStoreg.

 ## science
 Habits are created between 18 to 254 days on average 66 days.